 GMT time is formally called Greenwich Mean Time and is the time that is found every day when the Sun passes the Prime Meridian in Greenwich, England.
+GMT has actually been replaced by Coordinated Universal Time (UTC), but remains the more commonly known of the two terms.
 The mean time is the clock time as opposed to the solar time because the mean time is the average time.
-It is referred to as this way because solar time is not as accurate as mean time, due to seasonal differences across the world.
+It is referred to in this way because solar time is not as accurate as mean time, due to seasonal differences across the world.

 Every day, the solar time would be different, as the time the Sun passes that meridian will change by one or two minutes, depending on the area and the season.
 Mean time is measured in clock hours and minutes, which do not ever change.
 Twenty-four hours is one day, regardless of how long the sun has been out that day.
 This mean time allows the world to run on a standardized time system.
 Every other time zone is calculated using GMT, and then a plus or minus number beside it.
 So GMT +5 will be GMT time, plus five hours.
 GMT plus five-time zone is a time zone that is five hours east of GMT.